rsanchez/json/README.markdown

 #### json:entries Custom Fields

 Most custom fields will just return the raw column data from the `exp_channel_data` database table.
 The following fieldtypes will provide custom data.
+You *must* specify the `channel` parameter to get custom fields.

 ##### Matrix